Elliptic classes via the periodic Hecke module and its Langlands dual: The Poincar e line bundle

-The following standard fact is used frequently in determining rational sections of line bundles over the elliptic curve. \begin{prop} Let $x\in E$.
-If $f$ is a rational section of the degree zero line bundle $\calO(x)$ on an elliptic curve with zeros $\{p_i, i=1,...,n\}$ and poles $\{q_j, j=1,...,m\}$ (counting with multiplicities), then
+The following standard fact is used frequently in determining rational sections of line bundles over the elliptic curve. \begin{prop} Let $x\in E$ which determines the degree zero line bundle $\calO(x)$.
+If $f$ is a rational section of $\calO(x)$ on $E$ with zeros $\{p_i, i=1,...,n\}$ and poles $\{q_j, j=1,...,m\}$ (counting with multiplicities), then

 \end{prop}